Beyoncé albums discography

 Beyoncé's seventh studio album, Renaissance (2022), became her seventh consecutive album to debut at number one on the Billboard 200 and received a double platinum certification by the RIAA.
 Cowboy Carter (2024), Beyoncé's eighth studio album, reached number one in various countries worldwide and made her the first female artist to debut her first eight solo albums atop the Billboard 200, as well as the first Black woman to reach number one on the US Top Country Albums chart.

-As the Carters, Beyoncé released the collaborative album Everything Is Love (2018) with her husband Jay-Z. She curated the soundtrack album The Lion King: The Gift for the photorealistic animated film The Lion King (2019).
+As a part of the Carters, Beyoncé released the collaborative album Everything Is Love (2018) with her husband Jay-Z. She curated the soundtrack album The Lion King: The Gift for the photorealistic animated film The Lion King (2019).
 Both albums reached number two on the Billboard 200 and received gold certifications by the RIAA.
 Beyoncé's first four live albums—Live at Wembley (2004), The Beyoncé Experience Live (2007), I Am...
 Yours: An Intimate Performance at Wynn Las Vegas (2009), and I Am...
 World Tour (2010)—all received multi-platinum certifications in the United States.
 Her fifth live album, Homecoming: The Live Album (2019), which chronicles her 2018 Coachella performance, reached number four on the Billboard 200 and received a gold certification by the RIAA.